SERHANT-ADX/sgpt-docs/docs/intro.md

 ## Development and Tooling

 To streamline development and improve team collaboration, the application utilizes various **development tools** such as **Husky** for pre-commit hooks, **Lint-staged** for linting before commit, and **Firebase tools** for managing backend services.

-## React Styleguidist

-**React Styleguidist** is employed to generate component documentation, facilitating better understanding and usage of the application's components.

 ## Overview Summary

 In conclusion, our **React application** is equipped with a diverse set of dependencies and tools, empowering developers to build a robust and user-friendly web application.
 With a focus on *performance*, *maintainability*, and *UI consistency*, the app aims to deliver a seamless and delightful experience for its users.